Your Pathway into Cardiology training in North Queensland

 The Queensland Basic Physician Training (Adult Medicine) Network is a statewide network designed to support Queensland trainees over the 3-year training of basic training and provides comprehensive on-site experience with senior clinicians, access to comprehensive teaching resources and access to a range of RACP-accredited training hospitals.

 Queensland Health is responsible for and oversees the Queensland Basic Training (Adult Medicine) Network.
 In Queensland, approval of basic training is limited to medical officers that have been formally selected into one of the five training networks.
-To be eligible for a network position prior to commencement of training, an applicant must hold general registration with AHPRA, be eligible for registration with RACP as a basic physician trainee, and have a minimum of 20 weeks of experience in general medicine or medical specialties outlined here.
+To be eligible for a network position prior to commencement of training, an applicant must hold general registration with AHPRA, be eligible for registration with RACP as a basic physician trainee, and qualify as a postgraduate year 3 or greater.

 Apply online through the Resident Medical Officer (RMO) campaign.
 All training positions are managed centrally through the Queensland Cardiology Advanced Training Pathway.